satyamsah/multithreaded-webserver/Readme.md

 1) Application.java : Main Method of Program and calls the Server thread

 2) Server.java : Server.java does the heavy lifting of  creating a threadpool which takes the number of thread created as an input argument.
 If not given the number of threads spawn would be 10.
-Also, it is reponsible to create socket for server  using **ServerSocket** and accepts the calls from client using **ServerSocket.accept()** method
+Also, it is responsible to create socket for server using **ServerSocket** and accepts the calls from client using **ServerSocket.accept()** method

 3) Connection.java : This is reponsible for creating a connection between Server and client.
 It then takes input from Client which uses it own socket to communicate to server.
 The client uses input and  pass it to the HttpRequest class for creating a HTTP request call.